gek169/Simple_ISA/README.md

 	asm_muleq- identical to asm_pleq but for multiplication.
 	\- Escape character.
 Prevent macro expansion for following macro.
 Needed to pass macro names to asm_pleq and asm_muleq, otherwise they would be expanded.
+	|- Macro evaluation sequence point operator. the line will be fully macro-expanded before this point, including
+		all pre-processing.
 	!- string literal line.
 Must start at the beginning of a line with no preceding whitespace.
 		Macro names in a string literal are not expanded.
 	$- expands to the current position of the output counter as an unsigned short, but split into two bytes.